 We do not charge extra for simple letters or telephone calls.
 If a Summary of Proposals or Open Financial Summary is prepared then we would charge each person an hour extra for the preparation of each of these documents.

 We want to reassure you that there are no other hidden costs and you will not receive a large bill at any point during the mediation process.
 Payment is made at the beginning of each meeting as people usually find this helpful for budgeting purposes.
-If however you are unable to pay for the whole session on the day we can discuss a standing order scheme where you can pay monthly.

 If you have any questions, on costs or anything else, please ask.
 We are here to help.